 Authors are invited to critically analyze pedagogical tools and methods for reading the built environment and consider how adaptive reuse can meet increasing demands for educational spaces.
 They can also examine how existing frameworks and structures impact curriculum formation and educational processes.

 The opening event (5 September 2023) of the colloquium will take place in DE SINGEL in Antwerp, at the location of the Flanders Architectural Institute (VAi).
-This event will include a visit to the exhibition, a keynote lecture and a roundtable discussion.
+This event will include a visit to the exhibition As Found and a opening lecture by Anne Lacaton.

 The following two days (6 & 7 September 2023) will take place in Hasselt, in a former prison that has been converted for the faculty of law of Hasselt University.